“There isn’t anyone you couldn’t love once you’ve heard their story.”

 My style guide of choice is the Chicago Manual of Style, 18th Edition.

-I have over three years of study and practice in grammar, proofreading, editing, literary analysis, and story craft.
+I have over four years of study and practice in grammar, proofreading, editing, literary analysis, and story craft.